-This is an universal calculator for the Archimedean spiral.
+This is a universal calculator for the Archimedean spiral.

-We have five spiral dimensions: outer diameter - D, inner diameter - d, thickness or separation distance or distance between arms - t, spiral length - L, number of turnings - n.
-These dimensions are related (see formulas below the calculator), and you can calculate any two, if you know the other three.
+We have five spiral dimensions: outer diameter - D, inner diameter - d, thickness, separation distance or distance between arms - t, spiral length - L, number of turnings - n.
+These dimensions are related (see formulas below the calculator), and you can calculate any two if you know the other three.

-We can see spirals in everyday life in any objects, that are in rolled form: rolls of paper, tapes, films, and so on.
-You can easily find out some of the dimensions of these objects, like diameters and thickness, or number of turnings, and, using the calculator below, calculate the missing ones.
-For example, you can calculate roll length from inner and outer diameters and roll thickness, or number of turnings.
-You can also solve inverse problem (when you know the roll length) - calculate thickness and number of turnings using roll length and both diameters.
-Some theory and formulas, as usual, can be found below the calculator.
+We can see spirals in everyday life in any objects that are in the rolled form: rolls of paper, tapes, films, and so on.
+You can easily find out some of these objects' dimensions, like diameters and thickness, or a number of turnings, and, using the calculator below, calculate the missing ones.
+For example, you can calculate roll length from inner and outer diameters and roll thickness or number of turnings.
+You can also solve an inverse problem (when you know the roll length) - calculate thickness and number of turnings using roll length and both diameters.
+Theory and formulas, as usual, can be found below the calculator.

-Please be careful with units control, when you enter the known dimensions!
+Please be careful with unit control when you enter the known dimensions!
 20 meters are not the same as 20 millimeters...

 The Archimedean spiral (also known as the arithmetic spiral) is a spiral corresponding to the locations over time of a point M moving away from a center point O with a constant speed along a line OA that rotates around the center point O with constant angular velocity.

-where k is size parameter, which equals to change of distance when angle is rotated by 1 radian.
-After one turn (an angle increases by 2π) the distance increases by 2πk.
+where k is the size parameter, which equals to change of distance when the angle is rotated by 1 radian.
+After one turn (an angle increases by 2π), the distance increases by 2πk.

-This increase is the distance between two arms of a spiral, or separation distance, or thickness of a spiral.
+This increase is the distance between two arms of a spiral, separation distance, or spiral thickness.
 We can rewrite our initial equation using a:

 To derive the formula for the spiral length, we will examine infinitesimal length change.

-Using polar equation of a spiral we can replace ρ with kφ, and dρ with kdφ
+Using the polar equation of a spiral, we can replace ρ with kφ, and dρ with kdφ

-Now the have the dependance of the length dl on the angle dφ.
+Now we have the dependence of the length dl on the angle dφ.
 To find out the length, we need to integrate from the initial angle to the final angle.